saeednj/blog/_posts/2019-01-12-a-programming-puzzle.md

 Or you can see that `s`, `a`, `e` and `d` are defined as arrays, but they are used as indices of another array in `(*s)[a][e][e][d]` without having an index themselves.
 Or if you look at the output, there are some numbers printed, but there is no `printf` function applied on a number directly in the code!

 In the [repository][1], the main challenge code is called `obf.c`, you can compile it
 like: `gcc obf.c`.
-On my machine with `Intel Core i7-3770 / 16GB RAM / 8MB cache / gcc 4.9.2`, it takes _5 minutes and 2.313 seconds_ to generate the output.
+Running it on my machine with `Intel Core i7-3770 / 16GB RAM / 8MB cache / gcc 4.9.2`, it takes _5 minutes and 2.313 seconds_ to generate the output.

 I did not limit the choice of programming language and even running platform.
 I doubted that they could have a winning impact, but I was curious to see solutions on different platforms/languages.
 I was very excited to see how people approached the problem and what are the solutions that I might not have thought about.
-Well, the number of submitted solutions was, ..., **0**.
+Well, the number of submitted solutions was, umm, **zero**.
 Not sure if no one looked at it, no one was interested, or it was too hard.
 Maybe it doesn't matter, because I enjoyed writing it.

 *At this point if you want to give this challenge a try, please stop reading, as in the following section I talk about my initial solution and later solutions that I thought about.*